j2mvc/react-uploader/README.md

 # react-uploader
+This is an upload component based on @material-ui react-dropzone.
+The operation results are as follows:

 ### Quick start
+you can see example.
 ```
 npm install --save j2mvc-react-uploader
 ```

 ### Declare module
 if your project as typescript
-add declare code to some file as .d.ts
+add declare code to some file as *.d.ts
 ```
  declare module 'j2mvc-react-uploader';
 ```